stolostron/rhacm-docs/_pages/getting_started_github.md

 ## BFG Repo-Cleaner

-If you commit sensitive information, let you manager know and run [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/).
+If you commit sensitive information, let your manager know and run [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/).
 Remember, everything you commit is saved in the repo history.